 - Salt as needed

-- ½ tsp crushed kasuri methi / fenugreek leaves
+- ½ tsp crushed kasuri methi or fenugreek leaves

-- Steam or cook potatoes and cauliflower until half cooked.
+Steam or cook potatoes and cauliflower until half cooked.
 I usually steam them in a pressure cooker.
 Bring 2 cups water to a boil in a cooker or steamer.
-Add the cubed aloo gobi to a steam basket and steam them until half done.
+Add the cubed aloo to a steam basket and steam them until half done.
+Then add cauliflower to the same basket and steam until al dente.
 Set these aside.
 For a restaurant style, you can skip steaming and shallow fry these until half cooked and aromatic.
 Set these aside.

 How to make aloo gobi masala – step by step photos